Together we can transition to a just energy economy and build a future free from fossil fuels.

 Our Coalition

 Stand Up to Oil is a growing coalition of groups opposed to new oil terminals and an increase in oil transport through the Northwest, while working to improve safety measures for oil currently traveling through the region.
-Core members include: Columbia Riverkeeper, Earthjustice, Friends of the Columbia Gorge, Friends of the Earth, Friends of the San Juans, The Lands Council, Oregon Physicians for Social Responsibility, RE Sources for Sustainable Communities, Sierra Club, STAND, Washington Conservation Action, and Washington Physicians for Social Responsibility.
+Core members include: Columbia Riverkeeper, Communities for a Healthy Bay, Friends of the Earth, Friends of the San Juans, Oregon Physicians for Social Responsibility, RE Sources for Sustainable Communities, STAND, Washington Conservation Action, and Washington Physicians for Social Responsibility.